Brainicism/bgutil-ytdlp-pot-provider/README.md

 ## Usage

-If using option (a) HTTP Server for the provider, use yt-dlp like normal 🙂.
+If using option (a) HTTP Server for the provider, and the default IP/port number, you can use yt-dlp like normal 🙂.

 If you want to change the port number used by the provider server, use the `--port` option.